kenschenke/Pascal65/docs/docs/langref/records.md

 necessary to know this information to write Pascal programs.
 This is here primarily for developers writing libraries and for those curious.

-Records fields are stored directly in a block of memory with no padding or packing.
+Record fields are stored directly in a block of memory with no padding or packing.
 For example, a record defined as follows:

 ```